jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.setPropertyText(title, prop, newText=None)`
     Change the displayed text for the named property.
-    If no value is provided, the original vaue will be used.
+    If no value is provided, the original value will be used.

 * `.setProperties(title, props, callFunction=True)`
     Adds the dictionary of properties to the widget.